 Two factors play an important and fundamental role in the growth of human faculties.
 One of them consists of the heavenly teachings of God-sent prophets which, like a sun, shine on all the domains of the human spirit and gradually liberate it from the darkness of unhealthy traits and qualities, giving the soul its brilliance and burnish.

-As for man, whenever his Lord tries him, and honors him, and blesses him then he says: My Lord has honored me.
+As for man, whenever his Lord tries him, and honours him, and blesses him then he says: My Lord has honoured me.
 But when He tries him and stints him his provision, then he says: My Lord has humiliated me.
-(Qur’an Surah Ghashiya 89:15-16)
+89:15-16

 These states pertain to the condition of an unrefined human being.
 But when the human heart is revived with the religious urge, it attains the inner freedom which is the goal of all heavenly teachings Then, he becomes liberated from total reliance on fake materialistic values and becomes the master of his world.
 It is a freedom and liberty that is free from the traces of animal unruliness and free from all obstacles and hurdles that hinder man from development, perfection, and sublimity.

 Fake values do not tempt a righteous and developed human being and do not overshadow his spirit and understanding.
 While explaining the philosophy of life's hardships and afflictions, which is human liberation, God says:

 That you may not grieve for what escapes you nor rejoice for what has come to you.
 57:23